dmitriikhitrin/Finding-Greatest-Number-in-Superposition/README.md

 ## Examples

-See the attached Examples notebook to see such a transformation for 2-qubit case.
-According to our goal, mtrx should ideally perform following mappings: <br />
+See the attached Examples notebook to see such a transformation for a 2-qubit case.
+According to our goal, mtrx should ideally perform the following mappings: <br />

 $MTRX\frac{1}{\sqrt{2}}(\ket{00}+\ket{01}) \mapsto \ket{01}$ <br />
 $MTRX\frac{1}{\sqrt{2}}(\ket{00}+\ket{10}) \mapsto \ket{10}$ <br />